 Fast Facts about MathILy-EST!

-Who: Nine early college students who are deeply but perhaps informally prepared for mathematics research.
+Who: Four early college students who are deeply but perhaps informally prepared for mathematics research.

-What: Eight weeks of mathematical research on incidence geometry over finite fields.
+What: Eight weeks of mathematical research on combinatorial representation theory.
 More details.

 Where: Bryn Mawr College, alongside the participants in the MathILy summer program.
 More details.